alumxi22/website/content/about/_index.md

 title: "About Tau Epsilon Phi (National)"
 ---

 TEP was founded at Columbia University in 1910 and from its founding days has been open to college men of any race or religion.
-We take pride in TEP’s egalitarian history, and we work to further that tradition by seeking to open membership in TEP Xi Chapter to all MIT students.
+We take pride in TEP’s egalitarian history, and we work to further that tradition by seeking to open membership in TEP Xi Chapter to all MIT students, regardless of gender identity.

 ## The Creed of Tau Epsilon Phi